What is a placement test?

 If you have the following AP Scores on the Physics C Exam(s), you may be awarded credit for part of the 120s sequence:

 If your major requires Physics, double check whether they will accept the 120s or if you need to take 130/140s (you can review major requirements in the College Catalog).

 Pre-health students: be aware that many medical schools do not accept AP credit, so you may need to plan to take a year of Physics coursework on campus, regardless.
 You can talk with your Health Professions Adviser about this after arriving on campus.

 If you have not taken the AP exam but wish to earn credit for some of the introductory physics courses, you have the option of taking the Physics Accreditation Exam once on campus.
 Accreditation examinations are administered for the content of PHYS 12100-12200-12300 General Physics I-II-III and PHYS 14100-14200-14300 Honors Mechanics-Honors Electricity and Magnetism-Honors Waves, Optics, and Heat.
 Be aware that the first examination can only be taken immediately after matriculation in the College.

-Students who can use BIOS 10130 for the Core Biology requirement can complete the requirement with a Bio topics course (BIOS 11000-19999).
+Students who can use BIOS 10130 for the Principles of Biology requirement can complete the requirement with a Bio topics course (BIOS 11000-19999).
 For students interested in taking advantage of the Advanced Biology invitation, be aware that the sequence begins in Autumn quarter with BIOS 20234 Molecular Biology of the Cell.
 See here for more information on all Biological Sciences options.